dev-bootcamp-2019/final-project-kejitan/EVcharging/README.md

 The UI is available here:

-* IPFS directly: Takes long time toload and has not been tried
+* IPFS directly: Takes long time to load and has not been tried
 * Traditionally hosted: https://kejitan.github.io/EVcharging/

 Check the *Play around* block in the [How to run it](#how-to-run-it) section to get an idea of what you can do.